-Operating a Vessel Under the Influence - BUI
+Operating a Vessel Under the Influence (BUI) Arrest

-BUI Penalties – The operation of a vessel under the influence is a simple misdemeanor in Washington State with mandatory civil penalties for a refusal to participate in breath testing of up to $1,000.
-The maximum penalty is 90 days in jail and/or a $1000.00 fine.
-BUI is a relatively new charge, but it is being fiercely pursued by law enforcement on local waters.
+The operation of a vessel under the influence is a gross misdemeanor in Washington State with mandatory civil penalties for a refusal to participate in breath testing of up to $1,000.
+The maximum penalty is 364 days in jail and/or a $5000.00 fine.
+BUI is now being heavily and vigilantly enforced by law enforcement on local waters.
 You need an experienced BUI lawyer to assist you with this charge as the ramifications have been increased.

 Contact Nate Webb, a Seattle DUI Lawyer, today for a free consultation.